neeyno/nextjs-thegraph-nft-marketplace/README.md

 * Sell page enables users to list their NFT on the market and withdraw the proceeds from NFTs that have been sold.

-The listed NFTs are derived from events data that is indexed by The graph.
+The listed NFTs are derived from events data that is indexed by The Graph.
 The Graph is an indexing protocol for querying networks like Ethereum and IPFS.

 <hr>